park-bench/gpgmailer/README.md

     ultimately trusted.
 6. Import the PGP public keys of all the recipients.
 7. Copy or rename the example configuration file `/etc/gpgmailer/gpgmailer.conf.example` to `/etc/gpgmailer/gpgmailer.conf`.
-Edit this file to enter the SMTP server, sender, and recipient information and GPG passphrase.
+Edit this file to enter the sender and recipient information and the sender GPG passphrase.
 Other settings can also be modified.
 8. Use `chown` to __recurrsively__ change the ownership of the GPG keyring to the `watchman` user.
 9. Use `chmod` to clear the _other user_ permissions bits of `gpgmailer.conf` and the GPG